Plantar fasciitis: massage and neural mobs vs ultrasound

 However, with the VAS scores, where a lower score is better, 0 = no pain, there was no difference at the end of experiment.
 Both groups had about the same drop in their VAS scores and both groups were statistically significant.

 A couple of limitations of this study was that the subjects were given the protocol to do the exercises but there was no daily log to fill in.
 So compliance by both groups could be questioned.
 As mentioned above, there were a number of dropouts out of both groups, = about 25% of the total number of participants in the study.
 There was no true control group, wait and see, over the course of the study.
 The outcome measures of this study were only done at the beginning of the study and after 6 weeks.
 There was no short term follow up or long term follow up.
 Which intervention relieved pain the quickest?
-Did a number of subject relapse with their heel pain soon after the experiment was over?
-Both questions cannot be answered do to the lack of data collected.
+Did a number of subjects relapse with their heel pain soon after the experiment was over?
+Both questions cannot be answered due to the lack of data collected.

 Posterior calf massage therapy and neural mobilization had superior functional outcomes, in the short term, over ultrasound and stretching.